 • Optimal Income Taxation.
 Linear and Non-Linear Taxes.

-VIII.
+VIX.
 TAX PRACTICE

 • Tax Bases, Defining Income